splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 High CPU usage
 ====================================================

-By default, the Splunk Distribution of OpenTelementry .NET instruments all .NET processes running on the host automatically.
+By default, the Splunk Distribution of OpenTelemetry .NET instruments all .NET processes running on the host automatically.
 This might significantly increase CPU usage if you've enabled the instrumentation in the system or user scope.
 Make sure that the instrumentation's environment variables are always set in the process or terminal scope.

 To restrict global instrumentation to a set of processes, use the ``OTEL_DOTNET_AUTO_EXCLUDE_PROCESSES`` environment variable, which excludes processes for instrumentation.
 See :ref:`advanced-dotnet-otel-configuration` for more information.